simlabs101/blender-horizon-world-exporter/README.md

 ### Quick Start
 1. Open the **N-Panel** in the 3D Viewport (`N` key)
 2. Navigate to the **"Horizon Worlds"** tab
-3. Use the **Export Wizard** for a guided experience, or access individual tools directly

 ### Workflow Sections